Sammy Wilson (politician): Minister for Finance and Personnel (2009–2013)

 In the June 2009 Executive reshuffle, Wilson became Minister of Finance and Personnel.
 He was praised by First Minister Peter Robinson, who said that Wilson was the "most qualified Finance Minister that Northern Ireland has had in decades".

 In August 2009, Wilson was the subject of criticism from the Northern Ireland Council for Ethnic Minorities for saying that "jobs should go to people born in Northern Ireland before going to economic migrants".
 Following racist attacks on Romanian people in Belfast, Wilson commented that "charges of racism were always coincided with the holding out of the hand for more money".
 The Northern Ireland Assembly Standards Committee dismissed complaints made against him over these remarks.

 Wilson's tenure as Finance Minister coincided with the worst recession in the history of Northern Ireland.
 He criticised banks in Northern Ireland for not increasing lending to businesses.
 Wilson was commended for displaying leadership and received cross-party support for stopping bonuses to civil servants during the recession.

 Wilson was replaced as Finance Minister in July 2013 by DUP colleague Simon Hamilton, in a planned reshuffle.

+Chief Whip

+In December 2019, when Jeffrey Donaldson took over as the DUP leader in the House of Commons, Wilson was elected Chief Whip of the party at Westminster, replacing Donaldson.

+In February 2024, Wilson stepped down as Chief Whip.
+He revealed in March 2024 that he stepped down from the role as he could not force members to vote for policies that he did not agree with.
+Speaking to View From Stormont, he said, “I have reservations about some of the things that the party has agreed with the Government and I felt it was inappropriate for me to be in a position where I was asking people to make sure they do toe the party line, while on occasion I may be saying something different from what the party is saying.”

+In October 2024, he returned as the party's Chief Whip at Westminster, without comment from himself or the DUP.